ZentaChain/chainnetwork-docs/CHAIN/docs/tools/blockexplorer.md

 <!-- ## Etherscan
-[Etherscan for CHAIN](https://chainscan.io/) brings its renowned functionality to CHAIN:
+[Etherscan for Chain](https://chainscan.io/) brings its renowned functionality to Chain:
 - Efficient search for transactions, addresses, and tokens.
 - Smart contract interaction and verification tools.
 - Detailed view of cross-layer transactions.